jht1493/ICM-2020-Code/weeks/02_animation.md

 ### function `draw_shape1`

 The function `draw_shape1` is defined in this sketch.
 It draws a circle and a rect.
-The location of the drawing will be relative to the position given to the `translate` function.
+The location of the drawing will be relative to the position given to the function.
 By defining our own function we can easily run (or call) a series of instructions.
 In this case we only do two simple drawings as an illustration.
-To make a different static pattern add or modify  the function calls between the lines `translate` and `pop`.
+To make a different static pattern add or modify the function calls `circle` or  `rect`.

 ```
 // Draw a circle on top of square
 function draw_shape1(x, y) {
   console.log('draw_shape1 x=' + x + ' y=' + y)
-  push();
-  translate(x, y);
-  circle(0, 25, 50)
+  circle(x + 0, y + 25, 50)
-  rect(-25, 50, 50, 50);
+  rect(x - 25, y + 50, 50, 50);
-  pop();
 }
 ```
 ### parameter variables